In this post, I’ll talk about strategy and the importance of vision, especially while creating a shared understanding of product vision.

 Design Strategist Multiplication Program

-As I mentioned in first post if this series, myself and my colleague Edmund Azigi are designing a Design Strategist Multiplier program per request of Scott Lietzke, our VP of Design at SAP SuccessFactors to help designs pick up the skills to influence product strategy and decisions that help drive product vision forward.
+As I mentioned in first post of this series, my colleague Edmund Azigi and I are designing a Design Strategist Multiplier program per the request of Scott Lietzke, our VP of Design at SAP SuccessFactors to help designs pick up the skills to influence product strategy and decisions that help drive product vision forward.

-Such program is practice-based, accompanied with a series of seminars, corresponding required reading and reflective practice journaling to create the opportunities for people to grow.
+Such a program is practice-based, accompanied by a series of seminars, corresponding required reading, and reflective practice journaling to create opportunities for people to grow.

 Berkun, S. (2008).
 Making things happen: Mastering project management.
 Sebastopol, CA: O’Reilly Media.

 Calabretta, G., Gemser G., Karpen, I., (2016) “Strategic Design: 8 Essential Practices Every Strategic Designer Must Master“, 240 pages, BIS Publishers; 1st edition (22 Nov.
 2016)

 Callahan, S. (2016).
 Putting Stories to Work: Mastering Business Storytelling.
 Melbourne, Australia: Pepperberg Press (18 Mar.
 2016).

 Design Council.
 (2015, March 17).
 What is the framework for innovation?
 Design Council’s evolved Double Diamond.
 Retrieved August 5, 2021, from designcouncil.ork.uk website: https://www.designcouncil.org.uk/news-opinion/what-framework-innovation-design-councils-evolved-double-diamond